gbouras13/hybracter/README.md

 ## v0.7.0 Updates (04 March 2024)

-**Changes to short read polishing.**
+**Changes to short read polishing**

 * Logic added to run `polypolish` v0.6.0 with `--careful` and skip pypolca if the SR coverage estimate is below 5x (note: FASTA files for pypolca will be generated in the processing directory to play nice with Snakemake, but these will be identical to the polypolish output).
 * For 5-25x coverage, `polypolish --careful` and `pypolca` with `--careful` will be run.
 * For >25x coverage, `polypolish` default and `pypolca` with `--careful` will be run.
 * A preprint justifying these changes will be available soon.

 **`--logic` changes**

 * By default, `--logic` defaults to `last` for `hybracter hybrid`, as there we have found that the polishing strategy implemented above never makes the assembly worse.
 We suggest never using `--logic best` with `hybracter hybrid`.

-**Changes for chromosome contigs and circularity.**
+**Changes for chromosome contigs and circularity**

 * If hybracter assembles a contig that is greater than the minimum chromosome length but not marked as circular by Flye, this will now be denoted as a chromosome, but not circular.
 The genome will be marked as complete also.
     * These will usually be assemblies with some issue (e.g. prophages, circularisation issues, heterogeneity) and probably require some more attention.
     * For example, with the _Vibrio cholerae_ larger chromosome described [here](https://rrwick.github.io/2024/02/15/misassemblies.html), the genome will be marked as 'complete' but the contig will not be marked as 'circular' in the `hybracter` output.